 Video: Professor Mary Frances McMullin discusses testing in Acute Myeloid Leukaemia (AML)

-Blood tests, bone marrow samples and lumbar punctures will be repeated throughout treatment to monitor response.
+Blood tests and bone marrow samples will be repeated throughout treatment to monitor response to treatment.

 Staging not used for AML, because it is spread throughout the body when first diagnosed.
 There is a system to classify AML as high-risk, standard or low-risk.
 It is important to stress that this refers to the chance of a good response following standard treatment.
 If treatment is selected according to risk group, many patients with high-risk disease will do very well.
 It is also, unfortunately, not always true that a patient with good risk disease will do well.
 The risk group is only of the factors which affects the outcome of treatment.

 Treatment of AML

 Because AML progresses rapidly, virtually all patients with AML start treatment as soon as possible after diagnosis.

 Overview of treatment

 The main aim for the treatment of AML is to achieve and maintain complete remission.
 Complete remission is defined as less than5% of leukaemia cells in the bone marrow and recovery of blood cell counts to normal.